Anatomic Pathology Program

 Appropriate reading from text and journals should be done prior to sign out with the attending.
 The resident should review and bring pertinent prior cases to sign out.
 If the clinical history provided on a requisition is not adequate to interpret case, the resident should obtain additional history prior to sign out, whether through the electronic medical record or through communication with clinicians and surgeons.
 The resident assumes ownership of all cases through completion, with appropriate oversight from attending as indicated below.
 This includes ordering and incorporating the results of additional immunohistochemical or histochemical stains, consultations with other pathologists, and obtaining additional blocks or levels.
 The attending will assist junior residents in determining which additional testing is necessary.
 As the resident gains significant experience they may be granted responsibility to request this testing independently.

 After significant experience on surgical pathology rotations, a resident will be eligible for the Lead Resident in Surgical Pathology elective.
-After additional experience, a resident will eligible for semi-independent signout privileges.
-This requires input from the faculty who have worked closely with the resident.
+After additional experience (minimum 10 months or 20 rotations on surgical pathology), a resident will be eligible for semi-independent sign-out privileges.
+This requires consensus approval from the AP faculty.

 - The rotation is part of the graduated responsibility for Anatomic Pathology Residents.
 It is available to senior residents after they have met the qualifications (see Qualification for Rotation below).
 The qualified resident will then participate in semi-independent sign out whenever she or he is assigned to a surgical pathology rotation.